google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Academic AchievementsStrong academic record and relevant coursework.

-Research PotentialPublications, research experience, and research proposal.
+Research PotentialPublications, research experience, and research proposals.

 Program FitAlignment with faculty expertise and program goals.